Overview

 METHODS OF ANALYSIS

-investment advice and manage Client assets.
-However, each IAR can manage its Client’s account as necessary, and
+advice and manage Client assets.
+However, each IAR can manage its Client’s account as necessary, and their specific

 QUANTITATIVE

-and several other data points as inputs and attempts to recommend securities that will enhance the overall risk-
+other data points as inputs and attempts to recommend securities that will enhance the overall risk-reward characteristic of

 QUALITATIVE

-industry trend assessment to identify investments with strong long-term potential.
-We review factors such as the
+trend assessment to identify investments with strong long-term potential.
+We review factors such as the financial condition

 RISKS FOR ALL FORMS OF ANALYSIS

-and sell, the rating agencies that review these securities, and other publicly available sources of information about
+the rating agencies that review these securities, and other publicly available sources of information about these securities,

 MUTUAL FUND OR ETF

-the underlying investments held in other funds in the Client’s portfolio.
-Our Firm also monitors the funds or ETFs
+underlying investments held in other funds in the Client’s portfolio.
+Our Firm also monitors the funds or ETFs to determine

 INVESTMENT STRATEGIES